pntats/bs-test/test3/README.md

   - payment

 Public alb and proxy module will be in public subnets.
-The proxy module is responsible for forwarding teh requests to the private alb.
+The proxy module is responsible for forwarding the requests to the private alb.
 Also there will be path based routing as well.

-Private alb and rest 5 modules will be in private subnets.
+Private alb and rest 6 modules will be in private subnets.
 Module descriptions:
  authentication: It is responsible for authenticate an existing user or registering a new user.
 The user info will be stored in dynamodb.